The PR lesson from REI kissing Black Friday goodbye

 How PR professionals can learn from this

 Managing brand reputation is more important - and profitable - than just extending a sale.
 Family is at the heart of many consumers, and a business that appeals to that more easily relates to the public - especially during the holidays.
 As REI knows best, this can positively impact a business' reputation and even contribute to customer loyalty in the long-run.
 In fact, article coverage for REI substantially spiked during Nov.
 2015 - the initiation of #OptOutside - and has continued to gain traction in Nov.
 2016 and 2017.
-Additionally, according to LexisNexis Newsdesk®, 56.2 percent of recent articles on the subject matter have been positive, proving that their decision to #OptOutside worked in their favour.
+Additionally, according to LexisNexis Newsdesk®, 56.2 percent of recent articles on the subject matter have been positive, proving that their decision to #OptOutside worked in their favor.